How Leading Retailers Are Capturing 75-90% of Recoveries in the Current Fiscal Year

 This automation doesn’t replace audit expertise—it eliminates the time auditors previously spent on data gathering, allowing them to focus on analysis, supplier communication, and root cause identification.

-The Accelerated Audit Model in Practice
+The Accelerated Accounts Payable Recovery Audit Model in Practice

 Several large retailers have shifted from annual audit cycles to rolling reviews that begin 35 to 120 days post-transaction.
 This requires internal process changes, particularly establishing firm deadlines for accounting reconciliations.
 But once those disciplines are in place, the benefits compound quickly.